JFIT: a framework to obtain combined experimental results through joint fits: Examples demonstrating the benefits of joint fitting

-After fitting each of the individual samples, we obtain combined results for the mass of the resonance and the branching fraction by two different methods: \begin{enumerate} \item a na\"ive average of the individual results, taking into account the parabolic uncertainties of the fits to the individual samples; \item a joint fit to the two samples in the \jfit framework, following the method proposed in this paper, using the full likelihood function. \end{enumerate} As the likelihood functions are fairly Gaussian, asymmetric uncertainties have not been considered for the na\"ive averaging.
-The typical statistical uncertainty obtained by the two methods is $0.0027$ for the branching fraction and $0.054\gevcc$ for the mass of the resonance.
-Moreover, no bias has been observed in the extraction of the mass of the resonance by the two methods, while they both show a negative bias in the extraction of the branching fraction, as expected from the differences between generation and fit models.
-The results of the two methods for the resonance branching fraction are compared in Fig.~\ref{fig:ResBFNaiveVsJoint}.
+After fitting each of the individual samples, we obtain combined results for the mass of the resonance and its rate by two different methods: \begin{enumerate} \item a na\"ive average of the individual results, taking into account the parabolic uncertainties of the fits to the individual samples; \item a joint fit to the two samples in the \jfit framework, using the full likelihood function. \end{enumerate} As the likelihood functions are fairly Gaussian, asymmetric uncertainties have not been considered for the na\"ive averaging.
+The typical statistical uncertainty obtained by the two methods is $0.027$ (corresponding to a $\sim 3\%$ relative uncertainty) for the normalised rate and $0.054\gevcc$ for the mass of the resonance.
+Moreover, no bias has been observed in the extraction of the mass of the resonance by the two methods, while they both show a negative bias in the extraction of the rate, as expected from the different signal models used to generate and fit the data samples: the former has a wider signal peak than the latter.
+The results of the two methods for the resonance rate are compared in Fig.~\ref{fig:ResBFNaiveVsJoint}.
 In this particular case, the bias induced by the two methods is similar and thus the central values are in good agreement.
-There is a small effect on the statistical uncertainty, which is very slightly overestimated in na\"ive averages.
+There is a small effect on the statistical uncertainty, which is very slightly larger in na\"ive averages.
 This behaviour may differ, in size and direction, in other cases.
-For instance, the statistical uncertainty on the mass of the resonance was, conversely, found to be underestimated in na\"ive averages.
 However, as the joint fits correctly take into account all correlations, they provide more reliable results.